Documenta

 Display Modes

-The xml files of the digital editions can be displayed in different modes.
+The XML editions can be viewed in three different display modes.

 Punctuation